LLNL/Abmarl/docs/src/gridworld.rst

 Grid
 ````
-The :ref:`Grid <>` stores :ref:`Agents <>` in a two-dimensional numpy array.
+The :ref:`Grid <>` stores :ref:`Agents <gridworld_agent>` in a two-dimensional numpy array.
 The Grid is configured
 to be a certain size (rows and columns) and to allow types of Agents to overlap
 (occupy the same cell).
 For example, you may want a ForagingAgent to be able to overlap
 with a ResourceAgent but not a WallAgent.
-The overlapping argument
+The `overlapping` parameter
-is a dictionary that maps the Agent's encoding to a list of other Agents' encodings
+is a dictionary that maps the Agent's `encoding` to a list of other Agents' `encodings`
 with which it can overlap.
 For example,

 .. code-block:: python